nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 1c.
 The person already exists

     * 1c1.
-ContaX shows an error message indicating that the person already exists
+ContaX shows an error message indicating that the person already exists.

     * Use case ends.